 Farms across East Anglia are the starting point for food that ends up in shopping baskets and on plates across the country.

-Agriculture is a major industry in the region, with sales of output from farms totalling almost £3 billion in 2010.
+Agriculture is a major industry in the region, with agricultural output totalling £3.3 billion in 2018.

 The region is Britain’s breadbasket.
 Its climate, landscape and soils are ideally suited for growing wheat, barley and other combinable crops.